 Once you feel better (often after a few days or weeks), you can stop taking it.

-But taking omeprazole in this way is not suitable for everyone.
+But taking omeprazole for a short time to treat symptoms is not suitable for everyone.
 Talk to your doctor about what's best for you.

-- If you usually take it once a day, take the missed dose as soon as you remember, unless it's within 12 hours of your next dose, in which case skip the missed dose.
+If you usually take it once a day, take the missed dose as soon as you remember.
+If it’s 12 hours or less to your next dose, do not take it.

-- If you usually take it twice a day, take the missed dose as soon as you remember, unless it's within 4 hours of your next dose, in which case skip the missed dose.
+If you usually take it twice a day, take the missed dose as soon as you remember.
+If it’s 4 hours or less to your next dose, do not take it.